SyncLight: Single-Edit Multi-View Relighting: Dataset

-Our dataset comprises both synthetic and real captures.
-Following prior work~\citep{hui2018illuminant, aksoy2018dataset, lightlab, heckbert1996synthetic}, we employ a One Light At a Time (OLAT) capture scheme.
-For each scene, we render or photograph each controllable light source independently, plus an ambient capture containing only non-controllable illumination (skylight, bounce light).
-Crucially, all images are captured in linear color space---HDR for synthetic data and camera RAW for real captures---ensuring the photometric linearity required for accurate light composition.

-For each scene, we generate multiple lighting conditions by sampling different color values $c_i$ (in Lab space, see \cref{sec:method}) for each light source.
-Crucially, we impose the constraint that the lights being modified must be visible in at least one view, designated as the reference view, while the second view may or may not have direct visibility of the modified light sources.
-To enable controllability, we also generate a lightmap for the reference view: a mask with colored circles placed at the spatial location of each modified light source, where the circle's RGB values encode the target $c_i$ values.
-This design ensures that our model learns to propagate lighting changes across viewpoints, even when the light source itself is not visible in all views, mimicking real-world multi-camera scenarios where some lights may be occluded from certain viewpoints.
+Following prior work~\citep{hui2018illuminant, aksoy2018dataset, lightlab, heckbert1996synthetic}, we employ a One Light At a Time (OLAT) capture scheme: for each scene, we render or photograph each controllable light source independently, together with an ambient capture containing only non-controllable illumination.
+All images are captured in linear color space (HDR for synthetic data, camera RAW for real captures) to ensure the photometric linearity required for accurate light composition.
+We then generate arbitrary lighting conditions by linearly combining these captures with per-light color and intensity coefficients sampled in Lab space.
+We impose the constraint that the lights being modified must be visible in at least one view, set as the \emph{reference} view, while the second view may or may not have direct visibility of the modified light sources.
+For our control, we generate a lightmap for the reference view: a mask with colored circles placed at the spatial location of each modified light source, encoding the target color and intensity.

-Our dataset comprises three sources with complementary objectives: (i) 320 \emph{Infinigen} scenes to help the model leverage pretrained scene geometry priors across views; (ii) 40 \emph{BlenderKit} scenes to provide higher realism, furniture, and light sources; and (iii) \emph{Real} captures from 40 scenes to bridge the domain gap between synthetic and real-world data.
-In total, our SyncLight Dataset contains nearly one million multi-view training pairs: 920,000 for Infinigen, 47,000 for BlenderKit, and 18,000 for real images.
-All three subsets follow the same multi-view OLAT capture protocol described above.
+Our dataset comprises three sources with complementary objectives: (i) 365 \emph{Infinigen}~\citep{raistrick2024infinigen} scenes to help the model leverage pretrained scene geometry priors; (ii) 40 \emph{BlenderKit}\footnote{https://www.blenderkit.com/} scenes to provide higher realism, furniture, and light sources; and (iii) \emph{Real} captures from 40 scenes to bridge the domain gap between synthetic and real-world data.
+In total, the SyncLight Dataset contains nearly one million multi-view training pairs: 920{,}000 from Infinigen, 47{,}000 from BlenderKit, and 18{,}000 from real captures.
+For testing, we hold out a diverse subset of scenes not seen during training.
+Detailed capture protocols, light composition equations, and exemplar images for each split are provided in the Supplementary.
+We will release the full dataset to the community.

-To ensure rigorous testing, we hold out a diverse subset of scenes disjoint from the training set: 10 from Infinigen, 3 from BlenderKit, and 6 from Real Captures.
-From these unseen scenes, we randomly sample a fixed test set of 135, 45, and 105 pairs, respectively.